COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 out the APAR is discussed in the text of OA05589:

-Because of the multiplexing capability built into fibre channel
+Because of the multiplexing capability built into fiber channel

 and FICON, physical disconnection during execution of a channel